A castle & a steam railway

 This High Weald walk passes through classic Weald countryside of rolling hills, woods, hop fields and orchards.
 A highlight of this walk is arriving at Bodiam Castle for tea, a perfect picture of a castle, nestling in the Rother Valley, with the hooting of the steam trains of the Rother Valley Railway nearby.
 From there the route continues on a gently undulating course to Salehurst, before a leisurely finish back into Robertsbridge.

-Alternatively you may catch the 254 bus (Mon - Sat hourly service until 17.20), from outside the road entrance to Bodiam castle. (west side - Castle Inn pub side of the road ) to Wadhurst and Tunbridge Wells railway stations.
+You may catch the 254 bus (Mon - Sat hourly service until 17.20), from outside the road entrance to Bodiam castle. (west side - Castle Inn pub side of the road) to Wadhurst and Tunbridge Wells railway stations.
 Traveline 0870 6082608.

-(c) Robertsbridge Circular via Hurst Green walk: Alternative morning route via Hurst Green for the main Robertsbridge Circular walk.
-This option is now included in the 2011 edition.
+(c) Robertsbridge Circular via Hurst Green walk: Alternative morning route via Hurst Green for the main walk.

 Bodiam Castle (tel 01580 830436, www.nationaltrust.org.uk) Built in 1385 by Sir Edward Dalyngrygge as a defence against attacks from France.
 England was at the time seriously under threat from a possible invasion and had suffered a number of raids, Rye and Winchelsea having both been sacked and burned in 1377.
 Bodiam being on the river Rother and 14 miles upstream from Winchelsea was consequently vulnerable to such raiding parties.
 However by the end of the 14th century this threat had very much reduced and the castle took on more the role of a comfortable home for the Dalyngrygge family.
 The only action that the castle saw was during the Civil War (1642-51) when the interior was more or less gutted after which the castle was left to deteriorate.
 A local Squire, John 'Mad Jack' Fuller, rescued the Castle in 1828, paying £3000 to save it from destruction.
 Although it was not until it was purchased in 1916 by Lord Curzon, who embarked on an extensive restoration and research programme that the fortunes of the castle truly improved.
 Lord Curzon bequeathed the castle to the National Trust.
 The castle is open 10am - 6pm, daily from March until October.
 10am - 4pm, Saturdays and Sundays from November to February.